Virgin Media Ireland: Television

 The main product offered by Virgin Media Ireland is cable television services, in SD and HD digital formats, using DVB-C encrypted using Nagravision.
 Digital is now available in the vast majority of areas, with the Cork cable network becoming the first in Ireland to become digital-only.

 On 14 August 2007, UPC launched a Personal Video Recorder, the UPC Mediabox, marketed as the Digital+ or Digital+HD Box in ex-NTL areas, subsequently rolled out to other areas.

 On 5 August 2009 UPC launched its HDTV service in Ireland, which includes many international and regional television broadcasters.

 In April 2013, UPC launched its Horizon TV service, which allows UPC customers to watch a selection of television channels from various internet enabled devices using their UPC broadband connection.

 On 12 August 2013, UPC launched a Horizon HD+ set-top box.
 It offers HD as standard and consolidates all services (TV, broadband and home phone) into one device.
 It also allows customers to record four television programmes while watching a fifth.

 On-Demand TV

 On 25 May 2012 UPC Ireland launched its UPC On-Demand TV service in Ireland, with a full roll-out expected to be complete by September.
 A similar service had already been rolled out to UPC customers in the Netherlands, Hungary, Switzerland, Poland and Austria.

 The service provides all customers with unlimited access to RTÉ Player and Virgin Media Player, with TG4 Player set to follow suit.
 Max package customers are also able to watch BBC, ITV and US box sets and additional content from the likes of Discovery Channel, Food Network, FX, History, MGM and True Movies.
 The video on demand service also allows customers in Ireland to watch classic movies and the latest cinematic releases.

 Broadcasting

 Virgin Media Ireland operates its own TV division, Virgin Media Television, based in Dublin.

-As of August 2022, it consists of five television channels:
+As of August 2022, it consists of four television channels: